Lawers

 Lawers /ˈlɔrz/ is a village situated in rural Perthshire, Scotland.
 It lies on the banks of Loch Tay and at the foot of Ben Lawers.
 It was once part of a vibrant farming industry in the area.

+Notable people

 The Lady of Lawers lived most of her adult life there, and is buried in the old village ruins.

+The last known native speaker of Perthshire Gaelic, Elizabeth Christina McDiarmaid was born in Lawers and spent most of here life here.
+She died at 92 years old in April 2024 at the Falls of Dochart Care Home in nearby Killin.